 1500-1630: Parallel B

 - B1.
 “The Activist v the Neutral arbiter” convened by Savior Mwamba from Open Society Foundations (OSF), Brendan Halloran (IBP).
 Think tanks are increasingly seen as political operators with access and power to bring about (or encourage) policy change.
 This has led many to reach out to and work with or through social movements with whom they share values and objectives.
 Many, however, portray themselves as neutral arbiters, free from an agenda driven by change.
 Are these permanent strategies or do think tanks adopt them in response to their environment?
 Could they co-exist within a single organisation depending on the policy issues being addressed?
 What implications do each have for the way in which think tanks undertake research, communicate and engage with their multiple audiences?

 - B2.
-“How can think tanks work and support one another?” convened by Luca Brunner (Open Think Tank Network) and Caroline Anderson-Gray (Center on Budget and Policy Priorities).
+“How can think tanks work and support one another?” convened by Luca Brunner (Open Think Tank Network).
 In this session we will explore opportunities and challenges related to local collaboration (e.g. among DC think tanks supporting each other), mission driven collaboration (e.g. on specific sectors or focused on a shared policy objective), international networks (e.g. North-North or North-South collaboration).

 1630-1700: Tea break